MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/package-visual.md

     In the **Visualizations** pane, hovering over the icon reveals the display name.

-4. Fill in or edit the following fields in the *pbiviz.json* file:
+4. Fill in or modify the following additional fields in the *pbiviz.json* file:
     * `visualClassName`
     * `description`